anenadic/2014-11-10-manchester/novice/python/xml/xml.md

 #####XML Tree Example
-XML documents have hierarchical structure.
+XML documents have hierarchical structure so  a natural way to represent them is to use a tree structure.

 	<root>
 	  <first>element</first>